civicrm/civicrm-buildkit/README.md

 These tools are referenced in the CiviCRM developer documentation.

 Many of these tools are commonly used by web developers, so you may have already installed a few.
-However, installing them individually can be a significant amount of work -- it is generally easier to download the full collection.
+Even so, it's generally easier to download the full collection -- installing each individually takes a lot of work.

 This is the same collection of tools which manages the test/demo/release infrastructure for civicrm.org.